darkshram/piramide/README.md

 # Plymouth Piramide Theme.
 Plymouth theme with a photo of a Palanque Piramid.
+It includes the logo of ALDOS Linux.

 Photo the main piramid of Palenque, Mexico, by Peter Vandecaveye, available is under Public Domain and was taken from